 In-Tracker Geo Report

 The geo report in your Tracker includes a summary of all the tweets in your Tracker with a geo location*.
 You'll start with a fairly detailed zoomed-in view, and can zoom out to a wider view to explore locations across the map.
 You can also view all the posts for a specific individual location.

 All Twitter Trackers on all plans include the geo overview module.
 This can be found near the bottom of your Tracker overview.
 It shows the top five locations tagged in your Tracker.
-If you're interested in more information about the locations in a Tracker, our social suite includes a full geo report on all locations.
+If you're interested in more information about the locations in a Tracker.
 Read on for more about that report.